Celebrating Our Life-Changing New Books and Courses

 Every once in a while, someone’s call will get sent to some terrible dead end somewhere.
 If there’s no one else on the call, and you’re listening to the dreadful music, and our schedule says we should be up and running, hang up and call back in.

-If there’s still no one else on the call, it’s possible we’ve had some huge problem with the call and our MC has asked everyone to switch to our backup number, so try calling it:
+If there’s still no one else on the call, it’s possible we’ve had some huge problem with the call and our Master of Ceremonies has asked everyone to switch to our backup number, so reload this page or the Telesummit Home Page to find it.
+We will post it in very large type.

 If there’s still no one else on the call, please check the date and time.
 Then send an email to firstname.lastname@example.org, and we’ll do our best to help.